 In Brookfield, however, the average commute to work is quite long.
 On average, people spend 31.61 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-Despite being a small village, Brookfield has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Brookfield, a lot of people use the train to get to work every day though Brookfield is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Brookfield in 2010 was $35,446, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $141,784 for a family of four.
 However, Brookfield contains both very wealthy and poor people as well.